Undergraduate and Graduate

 - Include course descriptions for all courses you've completed at higher education institutions.

-- It is in your best interest to use a credential evaluator.
+- For graduate-level programs: It is in your best interest to use a credential evaluator.
 This will give our evaluators the best possible information as we consider your transferable credits.
 It may also provide a faster turnaround for you to receive your transfer credit report.
 We suggest using a course-by-course evaluation with Grade Point Average (GPA).
 This credential evaluation may be from any member of the National Association of Credential Evaluation Services (NACES).
 Recommended evaluators include:

 6. Specific Program Requirements